0xMiden/air-script/docs/src/description/keywords.md

 - `when`: used to specify a binary selector. _It may only be used when defining integrity constraints_:
   - [bus integrity constraints](./buses.md#bus-integrity-constraints).
   - [conditional constraints and conditional evaluators](./convenience.md#when-keyword).
+- `with`: used to specify multiplicity in a [LogUp bus operations](./buses.md#bus-integrity-constraints), . _It may only be used when defining integrity constraints._
 - `$<identifier>`: used to access random values provided by the verifier.
 - `$main`: used to access columns in the main execution trace by index.
 - `$aux`: used to access columns in the auxiliary execution trace by index.